Olympus TG-5 vs Samsung NX500

 It is notable that the NX500 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the NX500 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX500 from Samsung.
+Both the TG-5 and the NX500 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the NX500 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Samsung websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Samsung NX500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.